Sudden Cardiac Death Often A Woman's First Sign of Heart Disease

 The study was published in the Go Red for Women issue of the peer-reviewed journal Circulation.

-"The study validates the need for the discovery of novel risk factors and diagnostics to reduce the risk of sudden cardiac arrest among women," said Kyndaron Reinier, PhD, MPH, research scientist and associate director of Epidemiology at the Center for Cardiac Arrest Prevention, and first author on the study.
+"The study validates the need for the discovery of novel risk factors and diagnostics to reduce the risk of sudden cardiac arrest among women," said Kyndaron Reinier, PhD, MPH, research scientist and first author on the study.
 "And, because more than 40% of both men and women had known heart disease before their sudden cardiac arrest, prevention and treatment of heart disease remain critically important."

-The findings are part of the Oregon Sudden Unexpected Death Study, a comprehensive, 16-hospital, multiyear assessment of cardiac deaths in the Portland, Oregon, metropolitan area led by Sumeet Chugh, MD, director of the Center for Cardiac Arrest Prevention and associate director of the Smidt Heart Institute.
+The findings are part of the Oregon Sudden Unexpected Death Study, a comprehensive, 16-hospital, multiyear assessment of cardiac deaths in the Portland, Oregon, metropolitan area led by Sumeet Chugh, MD, associate director of the Smidt Heart Institute.

 Unlike heart attacks (myocardial infarctions), which are typically caused by clogged coronary arteries reducing blood flow to the heart muscle, sudden cardiac arrest is the result of defective electrical activity of the heart.
 Patients may have little or no warning, and the disorder usually causes death within minutes if no resuscitation is performed.
 Sudden cardiac arrest accounts for approximately 300,000 deaths each year in the U.S.